 But first… optimisation?
 What?

-I’ve talked about Wordle before but I wanted to mention it again because it’s just that awesome.
+I’ve talked about Wordle and word cloud tools before but I wanted to mention it again because it’s just that awesome.
 Wordle is simplicity as its most brilliant and it’s a great tool to help you get a feel for whether or not your optimisation is on track.

 It’s a free online tool with a very simple interface.
 You simply plug some text in and Wordle creates a word cloud with the most frequently used words in a larger font.